stefaneidelloth/javafx-d3/README.md

 * Get the source code
 * You can use the main folder as an Eclipse workspace including two projects.
 * Import the two Eclipse Maven projects **javafx-d3** and **javafx-d3-demo**
+* Build the maven projects
-* Run the demo com.github.javafxd3.demo.client.JavaFxD3SingleDemo
+* Run the demo suite com.github.javafxd3.demo.client.JavaFxD3DemoSuite
 * If you do not get javafx-d3 up and running please create an issue ticket.

 ## License ##